 - Movements such as extending your elbow or wrist may be difficult or painful

-- Gripping small objects, or twisting your forearm such as turning a door handle
+- Gripping small objects, lifting an object or twisting your forearm such as turning a door handle

 What causes Tennis Elbow?

-Tennis Elbow is caused by repeated gripping and/or wrist extension.
-Although this injury can develop from sports, day-to-day activities where repetitive or forceful actions are made can also provoke this injury.
+Tennis Elbow is most frequently caused by repeated movements of the elbow/wrist.
+While this injury can develop from sports, day-to-day activities where repetitive or forceful actions are made can also provoke this injury.

 How can we help you?

 Firstly, our highly experienced Physiotherapists will provide you with a thorough examination and assessment to accurately diagnose the condition.
 From these findings, we will create a personal treatment pathway that will effectively treat the condition.
-This will be bespoke to you and specific to your occupation and physical activities.
+This will be bespoke to you and specific to your needs – occupation, physical activities and expectations.